wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 WE NEED NEW IDEAS.
 PERMISSIONLESS INNOVATION.
 TINKERING AROUND THE EDGES.

-Nostr's structure using NIPs makes it much easier for new devs to get started than a "cathedral", like bluesky, which requires tremendous technical buy-in before a new developer can even pass go.
+Towards the goal of no leaders: Nostr has progressed farther than any other open-source platform.
+Nostr's structure using NIPs makes it much easier for new devs to get started than a "cathedral", like bluesky, which requires tremendous technical buy-in, allegiance to a large protocol and its associated team, before a new developer can even pass go.
+A new deve needs to adopt NIP-1 (and maybe a few other NIPs) and that's it!

+To be part of an online community requires technical buy-in.
+Commnities, ranked by amount of technical buy-in from large to small:
+- a tech company (twitter)
+- a cathedral (bluesky)
+- a few NIPs (nostr).

+Can we whittle it down more?
+Maybe!

 ## Proposed Roadmap: past, present, and future

 ✅ decentralized identity and messaging: PGP, 1991, Phil Zimmermann<br/>
 ✅ decentralized platforms: nostr<br/>
 ✅ decentralized GENERATION of lists: NIP-51<br/>
+☑️ decentralized IMPORTATION of lists: NIP-51 with naddr list importation (possible ... is anyone using this yet?)<br/>
 🔲 decentralized CURATION of lists<br/>
 🔲 ... of graphs<br/>
 🔲 ... of ontologies<br/>